amabdulr/CNWG/WritingGuidelines-8To10.md

 1. **Request Content**:
    - Request the content to be reviewed.
 It is henceforth called ‘content’.
 2. **Review Content**:
    - Assess the content based on the rules outlined below.
 Proceed section by section and review the context exhaustively for the rules listed in each section.
 Avoid reviewing any code.
 Avoid reviewing any content from the below sections themselves.
-Whenever you present your review and analysis, use the output format.
+Whenever you present your review and analysis, use the output format below.
 Once you have presented your review, list the names of the below sections 1-45.
    -  Output Format
-         Use the following format for your output:

          **Original Content**: {{Original section from the document where you found the error}

          **Rule**: {{Include Rule Title Only}}